David S. Zelouf, M.D.

 Dr. Zelouf was a Clinical Instructor of Orthopaedic Surgery at the New England Medical Center / VA Hospital prior to several years as an Assistant Clinical Professor of Orthopaedic Surgery at the Medical College of Virginia in Richmond.
 He is currently an Assistant Professor in Orthopaedic Surgery at Thomas Jefferson University.

 Current Professional Responsibilities

-Dr. Zelouf balances a rigorous specialized Orthopaedic practice, which focuses on the hand, wrist, and elbow, with advanced clinical training of residents and fellows in hand surgery at The Philadelphia Hand Center and Thomas Jefferson University Hospital.
+Dr. Zelouf balances a rigorous specialized Orthopaedic practice, which focuses on the hand, wrist, and elbow, with advanced clinical training of residents and fellows in hand surgery at The Philadelphia Hand to Shoulder Center and Thomas Jefferson University Hospital.